cwoodley/generator-loaded-static/README.md

 	```
 	mkdir myProject && cd myProject
 	```
-5. Run the generator: ` yo loaded-edm `
+5. Run the generator: ` yo loaded-static `

 ## Usage

 Run ` grunt watch ` while working on your project.
-Every time you save **index.html**, a copy will be made with all your CSS styles placed inline called **index-inline.html**

 Run ` grunt build ` to create a deliverable archive of the project **OR** ` grunt nozip ` to run the build process WITHOUT creating a zip file (useful for checking etc)